me.png

 Tsinghua Laboratory of Brain and Intelligence (THBI);

-I am a Ph.D. student at the Department of Computer Science and Technology in Tsinghua University, advised by Prof. Xiaolin Hu and Prof. Bo Zhang.
+I am a final-year Ph.D. student at the Department of Computer Science and Technology in Tsinghua University, advised by Prof. Xiaolin Hu and Prof. Bo Zhang.
 I am a member of TSAIL Group, which is directed by Prof. Bo Zhang and Prof. Jun Zhu.
 I received my Bachelor’s degree at Department of Computer Science and Technology from Tsinghua University in 2020.

 • Classical CV applications: Improving the accuracy and robustness of general object detection, instance segmentation, and other tasks.